idevice220/AgoodBandit/README.md

 Python3 must be installed in order to run the program

+In order to launch the script type "python3 script-name"

 The first version is able to configure Netplan : changing the ip of a interface, changing DNS